Mukil07/DIP-Explainability/README.md

 ```
 ## Training and Evaluation 🧪:

-The $MODEL can be i3d_proposed, i3d_baseline, i3d and $DATASET can be dipx, brain4cars and $TECH is a string, for saving purpose, keep i3d_proposed.
+To run the training or evaluation, please set the variable to the following entry.
+The `$MODEL` can be `i3d_proposed, i3d_baseline, i3d` and `$DATASET` can be `dipx, brain4cars` and `$TECH` is just a string, for saving purpose, it creates a folder with that name in the main directory.

 To train I3D model with bottleneck,